dahuatechnologies/dahuatechnologies/README.md

 ---

-**- Books: Circuit Design with Vhdl, Third Edition; Finite State Machines in Hardware: Theory and Design (with VHDL and Verilog); The Minix Book: Operating Systems Design and Implementation 3e; Classical and Discrete Differential Geometry: Theory, Applications and Algorithms 1st Edition; Introduction to the Theory of Computation - Michael Sipser.**
+**- Books: Introduction to the Theory of Computation - Michael Sipser; Artificial Intelligence A Modern Approach; The Minix Book: Operating Systems Design and Implementation 3e; Classical and Discrete Differential Geometry: Theory, Applications and Algorithms 1st Edition; Circuit Design with Vhdl, Third Edition; Finite State Machines in Hardware: Theory and Design (with VHDL and Verilog).**

 ---